Nico59000/Selling-generator-python-toolkit-/README.md

 actual v30 of parallel formal progression is : v30 - Compact dlt pair, relative Picard-Lefschetz, repasting reflection and marked stringy splitting

-For all multiwalls $N'D$ factors , a Steiner trees identification is in progress .
+For all multiwalls $N'D$ factors (currently 57 families,and more than 400 occurences) , a Steiner trees identification is in progress .